-Adele received her B.S. in Biochemistry from Northeastern University in 2014.
+Dr. Musicant was the first Amelio Lab graduate student and received her PhD in Genetics and Molecular Biology from UNC-CH in 2021.
+She earned her B.S. in Biochemistry from Northeastern University in 2014.
 While at Northeastern, she worked in the lab of Dr. Erin Cram, where she utilized genetic engineering techniques to increase the production of naturally occurring drugs in the plant Catharanthus roseus.
-She is currently in her 6th year at UNC Chapel Hill, where she is pursuing a PhD in Genetics & Molecular Biology under the supervision of Dr. Amelio.
+She is currently performing a short postdoc in the Amelio Lab on projects related to her dissertation studies.
 Outside of lab, Adele runs a scientific communication and outreach series called TRUtalks and also serves on the UNC Women in Science (WinS) leadership team.

 Kshitij grew up in Mumbai, India and came to the United States in 2012 to pursue a B.A. in Biochemistry and Molecular Biology at Boston University.
 While at BU, he worked in a the labs of Dr. Michael Dietze (Ecology and Forest Forecasting) and Dr. Mikel Garcia-Marcos (Cell biology and Biochemistry).
 His work in the Garcia-Marcos lab culminated in four publications, two of which were as a first author.
 After graduating from BU in 2016, Kshitij started his PhD program at University of North Carolina-Chapel Hill, in the department of Cell Biology and Physiology in the lab of Dr. Amelio, where he is currently a 4th year PhD candidate.
 Outside of lab, Kshitij is an avid embroiderer and is hoping to take up quilting in the near future as well!